Church of the Holy Sepulchre: First sanctuary and Sassanid destruction (4th–7th centuries)

-Damage and destruction (614–1009)

 The Constantinian sanctuary in Jerusalem was destroyed by a fire in May of 614, when the Sassanid Empire, under Khosrow II, invaded Jerusalem and captured the True Cross.
 In 630, the Emperor Heraclius rebuilt the church after recapturing the city.

+Early Islamic period (7th–10th centuries)

 After Jerusalem came under Islamic rule, it remained a Christian church, with the early Muslim rulers protecting the city's Christian sites, prohibiting their destruction or use as living quarters.
 A story reports that the caliph Umar ibn al-Khattab visited the church and stopped to pray on the balcony, but at the time of prayer, turned away from the church and prayed outside.
 He feared that future generations would misinterpret this gesture, taking it as a pretext to turn the church into a mosque.
 Eutychius of Alexandria adds that Umar wrote a decree saying that Muslims would not inhabit this location.
 The building suffered severe damage from an earthquake in 746.

 Early in the ninth century, another earthquake damaged the dome of the Anastasis.
 The damage was repaired in 810 by Patriarch Thomas I. In 841, the church suffered a fire.
 In 935, the Christians prevented the construction of a Muslim mosque adjacent to the Church.
 In 938, a new fire damaged the inside of the basilica and came close to the rotunda.
 In 966, due to a defeat of Muslim armies in the region of Syria, a riot broke out, which was followed by reprisals.
 The basilica was burned again.
 The doors and roof were burnt, and Patriarch John VII was murdered.

+Fatimid destruction and reconstruction (11th century)

-On 18 October 1009, Fatimid caliph al-Hakim bi-Amr Allah ordered the complete destruction of the church as part of a more general campaign against Christian places of worship in Palestine and Egypt.
-(Note: Adémar de Chabannes recorded that the church of Saint George at Lydda "with many other churches of the saints" had been attacked, and the "basilica of the Lord's Sepulchre destroyed down to the ground".
+On 18 October 1009, Fatimid caliph al-Hakim bi-Amr Allah ordered the complete destruction of the church as part of a more general campaign against Christian and Jewish places of worship in Palestine and Egypt, (Note: Adémar de Chabannes recorded that the church of Saint George at Lydda "with many other churches of the saints" had been attacked, and the "basilica of the Lord's Sepulchre destroyed down to the ground".
 The Christian writer Yahya ibn Sa'id reported that everything was razed "except those parts which were impossible to destroy or would have been too difficult to carry away".
-Morris 2005) The damage was extensive, with few parts of the early church remaining, and the roof of the rock-cut tomb damaged; the original shrine was destroyed.
+Morris 2005) He was also hostile toward Sunni Muslims.
+The damage was extensive, with few parts of the early church remaining, and the roof of the rock-cut tomb damaged; the original shrine was destroyed.
 The tomb itself was almost completely destroyed, with only portions of the northern wall containing the burial bench and the southern wall surviving.
 Some partial repairs followed.
 Christian Europe reacted with shock: it was a spur to expulsions of Jews and, later on, used as a justification for the Crusades.